kgzhang0801/cd_paper/v15/revision_notes.md

 - p2-l25: What kinds of papers I should cite here.
 - p9-l278: We are monitoring the mean change of score.
 But the score we obtained is an approximated version from SGD.
 So I think it worths discussion, because SGD should somehow relates to the true parameters when some conditions are satistified.
 - p13-Figure1: How should I show those figures?

+## Things I need to improve
+- Find more citations that are proper and suitable.